 That’s right.
 After being born in Russia, Elder moved to Estonia and started medical school – at age 16.
 By 23, he was working as a ship’s doctor, one of which he jumped whilst in Africa, seeking political asylum in the US, which was granted.
 Working as a psychiatrist in New York City and eventually teaching at Columbia University allowed him to base his trading strategy not so much on tactics, but more on human psychology.

-As a result, this book has become an international bestseller, and its blinks hold some great practical trading tips.
+As a result, The New Trading For A Living has become an international bestseller, and its blinks hold some great practical trading tips.

 Here are my top 3: